 \subsubsection{The Cell}

 The main limitation of Footprints is that they can only store one representation.
 Thus, to be able to have multiple representations, we needed to create multiple Footprints.
 To organise them, we grouped them inside a structure called Cell, that coordinates the Footprints to avoid redundancies.
-Whenever a Cell receives an input, it has to decide which Footprint will process it to produce the outputs, and it does so trough similarity: the most similar Footprint is the one that is activated, and thus the one that will process the input, and whose Archetype and Projection will be the Cell's Archetype and Projection.
+Whenever a Cell receives an input, it has to decide which Footprint will process it to produce the outputs, and it does so trough similarity: the most similar Footprint is the one that is activated, and thus the one that will process the input, and whose Archetype will be the Cell's Archetype.
 Thus, a Cell contains a set of Footprints and a threshold common to all its Footprints.
 This threshold is used to decide whether an input is similar to an existing Footprint or not, and will be deeply defined in the next section.
-An example of a Cell is displayed at Figure~\ref{fig:FP} right, and its general structure is displayed at Figure~\ref{fig:CellDiag}.
+An example of a Cell is displayed at Figure~\ref{fig:FP} right.

 To decide if a new input is considered similar to an existing Footprint, we use a Similarity Function to get an score of the similarity of both SDRs, and if that score is over the Cell's threshold, then both the input and the Footprint are considered similar to each other.
 When there are more than one Footprint with a similarity over the Cell's threshold, we consider similar only the one with higher similarity.
 This similar Footprint is then the \emph{active} Footprint.